Frequently Asked Questions

 Would I be eligible to apply for tax relief?

-Unfortunately, students on programmes here at Greater Manchester Mental Health Psychological Therapies Training Centre are technically ineligible to apply for tax relief under the Widening Access Scheme as we are considered to be an ‘in-house’ training provider (as an NHS provider).
+Unfortunately, trainees on programmes here at Greater Manchester Mental Health Psychological Therapies Training Centre are technically ineligible to apply for tax relief under the Widening Access Scheme as we are considered to be an ‘in-house’ training provider (as an NHS provider).